Pinellas County Criminal Defense

 The Pinellas County State Attorneys Office will not drop the domestic battery charge simply at the victim's request.
 They take the position that a crime of domestic violence is not just a crime against a particular person, but a crime against the People of the State of Florida as a whole.
 Consequently, the State Attorney's Office will often pursue a domestic battery case with or without the victim's cooperation.

-The "Zero Tolerance" Approach Towards Domestic Violence
+Florida’s “Zero Tolerance” Approach Towards Domestic Battery Offenses

 Society's changing viewpoint is best exemplified by the change in Florida law requiring a no bond status for anyone arrested and charged with domestic violence.
 Likewise, a law effective July 1, 2001 automatically causes a second domestic violence offense to be treated as a felony.
 Similarly, the Florida Legislature passed additional legislation in 2007 that felonizes even first time domestic battery offenses if "strangulation" is alleged.

 The police will typically make an arrest in every case if any type of battery or assault is apparent, even if there is a lack of injury.
 Gone are the days of sending a domestic violence suspect over to a friend or relatives house to cool off.
+Read our blog article on Pinellas County’s Specialized Domestic Violence Courtroom

 In general, the court system does not provide specialized courtrooms limited to hearing cases involving a particular type of crime.
 For example, our court system has no specialized courtroom for cases involving theft or DUI.
 However, the Pinellas County Court System has established a specialized courtroom where domestic violence cases are heard exclusively.
 This courtroom is presided over by a single judge who hears all domestic violence cases arising out of St. Petersburg, Clearwater, or other area of Pinellas County.
 The facility is outfitted to address this particular area of the law, including the investment in state-of-the-art computer equipment.